BC Tourism and Hospitality Employment Tracker

 Key Takeaways:

-• Among all Tourism and Hospitality sectors, only the Recreation and Entertainment sector has surpassed pre-COVID levels (March 2019) in terms of employment.
+• Among all Tourism and Hospitality sectors, the Recreation and Entertainment sector has passed pre-COVID levels (October 2019) in terms of employment.
+While the Accommodation, Food and Beverage, and Transportation and Travel sectors are below pre-COVID levels.

 Chart 3 displays the same employment information but for each of the Tourism and Hospitality sectors and economic development regions in BC since 2019.
 For each region and year, users can select data for multiple sectors at the right-hand side of the chart.
 Users may also compare employment data across regions for any selected sector and year.
 This option is available by clicking the Invert Options button at the bottom right of the chart window.